10UWP/The-Cognitive-and-ML-List/README.md

 -    Machine Learning: vector space model, clustering, classification (KNN, SVM, Perceptron)
 -    Network Analysis: graph centrality and visualization.

 [Numenta Platform for Intelligent Computing](https://github.com/numenta/nupic) Numenta Platform for Intelligent Computing: a brain-inspired machine intelligence platform, and biologically accurate neural network based on cortical learning algorithms. http://numenta.org/ - The Numenta Platform for Intelligent Computing (NuPIC) is a machine intelligence platform that implements the HTM learning algorithms.
 HTM is a detailed computational theory of the neocortex.
 At the core of HTM are time-based continuous learning algorithms that store and recall spatial and temporal patterns.
 NuPIC is suited to a variety of problems, particularly anomaly detection and prediction of streaming data sources.
+- [Metis](https://github.com/mrs110/Metis) Speech Recognition Project Using Numenta's NuPIC
+- [Cell Vis](https://github.com/numenta/cell-viz) This is an attempt at recreating an old illustration.
+See it live at https://numenta.github.io/cell-viz/ or fiddle with it at http://jsfiddle.net/7tbm3mv1/4/.
+- [HTM School Visualizations](https://github.com/htm-community/htm-school-viz)  Visualizations of Sparse Distributed Representations
+- [Numenta Apps](https://github.com/numenta/numenta-apps) HTM based applications and support libraries.
+Includes Grok for IT Analytics and Grok for Stocks (code name "NabVizTaurus"). http://numenta.com
+- [NabViz](https://github.com/y-takashina/NabViz) A visualization tool for Numenta Anomaly Benchmark (NAB). http://numenta.org/nab/
+- [Flight Path Anomaly Detection](https://github.com/shuai-zh/flight-path-anomaly-detection-system) A flight path anomaly detection simulation application using nupic(Numenta Platform for Intelligent Computing) and Cesium.js
+- [The Numenta Anomaly Benchmark](https://github.com/numenta/NAB) contains the data and scripts comprising the Numenta Anomaly Benchmark (NAB).
+NAB is a novel benchmark for evaluating algorithms for anomaly detection in streaming, real-time applications.
+It is comprised of over 50 labeled real-world and artificial timeseries data files plus a novel scoring mechanism designed for real-time applications.
+Included are the tools to allow you to easily run NAB on your own anomaly detection algorithms;
+- [https://github.com/binarybarry/HTM-Camera-Toolkit](https://github.com/binarybarry/HTM-Camera-Toolkit) The HTM Camera Toolkit is a research application that allows easy experimentation of Numenta's Hierarchical Temporal Memory (HTM) algorithms using real world video input from a camera/webcam.
+- [nupic.vision](https://github.com/numenta/nupic.vision) Tools for using Numenta/nupic on visual problems like image recognition.
+- [AI-909](https://github.com/TaylorPeer/AI-909) Intelligent drum machine powered by Numenta's Hierarchical Temporal Memory
+- [Hypersearch](https://github.com/numenta/hypersearch) A particle swarm optimization library created by Numenta for hyperparameter optimization.

+### Javascript

+- [HTM](https://github.com/sebjwallace/HTM) progressive implimentation of Numenta's HTM model.
+Visualizations are included for the spatial pooler (then later temporal pooler).

+### C++/C
+- [LibHtm](https://github.com/pdJeeves/LibHtm) An implementation of Numenta's Hierarchical Temporal Memory in C
+- [HTMCLA](https://github.com/MichaelFerrier/HTMCLA) A C++ implementation of Numenta's Hierarchical Temporal Memory (HTM) Cortical Learning Algorithm (CLA).
+Uses Qt for user interface.

+### Java
+- [htm.java](https://github.com/numenta/htm.java) Hierarchical Temporal Memory implementation in Java - an official Community-Driven Java port of the Numenta Platform for Intelligent Computing (NuPIC).
+- [HTM](https://github.com/zygon4/htm) An attempt at implementing the Numenta HTM model in java

+### C#
+- [HTM.net](https://github.com/Zuntara/HTM.Net) Ported version of Numenta's Hierachical Temporal Memory Engine
+- [NabViz](https://github.com/y-takashina/NabViz) A visualization tool for Numenta Anomaly Benchmark (NAB). http://numenta.org/nab/
+- [dooHTM](https://github.com/avogab/dooHTM) The dooHTM is a c# Hello World application that permits a first glance at Numenta's Hierarchical Temporal Memory (HTM) algorithms using very simple generated motion images.

 [TPOT](https://github.com/rhiever/tpot) A Python tool that automatically creates and optimizes machine learning pipelines using genetic programming. http://rhiever.github.io/tpot/ - TPOT will automate the most tedious part of machine learning by intelligently exploring thousands of possible pipelines to find the best one for your data.
 Once TPOT is finished searching (or you get tired of waiting), it provides you with the Python code for the best pipeline it found so you can tinker with the pipeline from there.
 TPOT is built on top of scikit-learn, so all of the code it generates should look familiar... if you're familiar with scikit-learn, anyway.